digitharium/hiami-forgejo-keycloak/README.md

 ## Introduction

-This repository is was initially started as part of the hackathon 2024 part of the symposium.
+This repository was initially started as part of the hackathon 2024 part of the symposium.

 ## Contributors